 Roses for the Southwest

-Last updated on December 26th, 2024 at 01:28 pm
+Last updated on April 11th, 2026 at 02:35 pm

 Roses for the southwest.
 How do you care for them?
-It is a bit tricky, especially in the Southwest where temperatures can get as high as 115 or more during the mid-summer seasons.
+It is a bit tricky, especially in the Southwest, where temperatures can get as high as 115 or more during the mid-summer seasons.
 But the good news is that it is not as hard as some people may believe.

 In the Southwest, there are 6 solid tips for making your roses look good.